RLkoi/.XOBH/README.md

-Just set the .app as the default
+Just set the .exe as the default